Unlocking the diversity of wild wheat

-We have formed an international consortium with strategic interests in Triticeae breeding, genomics, genetics, pathology, and germplasm collection, preservation and distribution.
+We are an international consortium of researchers with strategic interests in Triticeae breeding, genomics, genetics, pathology, and germplasm collection, preservation, and distribution.

 The Open Wild Wheat Consortium (OWWC) is represented by 15 countries across America, Europe, Asia, and Australia.

 What we do

 We look to the original wild relatives of wheat to unlock traits that have previously been left behind.

 The domestication of wheat turned a grass into one of the most important crops and global food sources.
 Millennia of wheat breeding improved agronomical traits such as grain yield, seed size, and nutritional content.

 However, this systematic crop improvement proved to be a bottleneck for diversity, limiting traits such as resistance to biotic or abiotic stress and threatening sustainable wheat production to ensure global food security.